 Samaritan Relationship Starter: Esmeralda and Phoebus are initially attracted to but wary of each other, but they only fall for each other after each witnesses the other committing a noble and selfless act (e.g. Esmeralda defending Quasimodo from Frollo; Phoebus refusing to burn an innocent family in their house and rescuing them).

 The Starscream/Heel-Face Turn: He does this to Frollo, especially when after freeing himself, he takes leadership of the people he was ordered to oppress, and turns them on Frollo's soldiers.

 Tempting Fate: Averted.
-He consider bad things that happen ( "A guard...a boobytrap....") then mentions an ambush only when he realizes that they're about to be ambushed.
+He considers bad things that could happen ( "A guard...a boobytrap....") then mentions an ambush only when he realizes that they're about to be ambushed.

 Tritagonist: In the first film, but becomes more of a supporting character in the sequel.

 Brainy Brunette: Knows how to evade Frollo's guards?
 Check.
 Has knowledge about being protected by the Cathedral from Frollo and his men?
 Check.
 Has some expertise over nursing and uses to help Phoebus with a wound?
 Check.

 Character Development: Initially starts off as confrontational and distrustful due to the hardships she and the other gypsies have endured, but her interactions with Quasimodo and Phoebus gradually soften her and teach her how to trust.

 Dude Magnet: With very unfortunate results: attracting the attention of an asshole like Frollo.